sultanguvenbas/encryptDecryptLoginAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

+## Description
+In this project you will see how to login with email and how to authenticate email by sending encrypted code.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.